Armie Hammer and Elizabeth Chambers Welcome a Son

 Armie Hammer and Elizabeth Chambers have one more reason to celebrate the New Year, thanks to their newborn son.
 One month after they celebrated daughter Harper Hammer's second birthday, the couple welcomed their second child Sunday, Jan.
-15, People reports.
+15, a rep for the couple confirms to E!
+News.

 Elizabeth announced her pregnancy during the Toronto International Film Festival in September.
 Before hitting the red carpet with her husband, the Bird Bakery founder and CEO shared the news with her 30,000 Instagram followers.
 "Dressed and ready for the premiere of #Freefire," Elizabeth, 34, wrote in the caption.
 "And the premiere of baby Hammer Number 2!"